 …

-The STA MAC Address subfield of the STA Info field carries the MAC address of the AP can operate on the link identified by the Link ID subfield and is affiliated with the same MLD as the STA that transmitted the Reconfiguration Multi-Link element.
+The STA MAC Address subfield of the STA Info field carries the MAC address of the (#15369)STA that operates on the link identified by the Link ID subfield and is affiliated with the same MLD as the STA that transmitted the Reconfiguration Multi-Link element.

 …

-The Operation Parameters subfield is defined in Figure 9-1002z (Operation Parameters subfield format).
+(#15952)The Operation Parameters subfield is included when the Reconfiguration Operation Type subfield is set to value 1 and is defined in Figure 9-1002z (Operation Parameters subfield format).

 …